 In addition to getting questions about how to treat hemlock trees for hemlock woolly adelgid, we are frequently asked how best to plant or transplant young hemlocks.
 Therefore, this January, HRI reached out to western North Carolina nursery owners asking them to share what they know about planting hemlocks.
 They provided a wealth of information that was synthesized to create a short hemlock care guide to hand out during workshops.
 Bruce Appeldoorn, who specializes in the propagation of conifers, wrote this thorough guide on how to transplant and care for young hemlocks.
 Mr. Appeldoorn’s guide covers everything from the best site to plant a hemlock to how to care for it after planting.
+A one-page handout created by HRI summarizing the information below can be found here.

 (Note: The photos on this page are from our 2019 volunteer days helping the USDA Forest Service Southern Research Station install hemlock restoration study plots.
 The sharing of the information below does not signify an endorsement of any services or products.)